UrbsLab/STREAMLINE/docs/source/running.md

 ***
 ## Jupyter Notebook
-This run mode is best for (1) confirming successful STREAMLINE installation for local computer use, (2) running STREAMLINE in a notebook on your own computer's resources (generally faster than Colab Notebook), (2) running analyses on small to moderately sized datasets, or (3) educational purposes.
+This run mode is best for (1) confirming successful STREAMLINE installation for local computer use, (2) running STREAMLINE in a notebook on your own computer's resources (generally faster than Colab Notebook), (3) running analyses on small to moderately sized datasets, (4) viewing output directly within a notebook, or (5) educational purposes.
 Click [here](https://jupyter.readthedocs.io/en/latest/running.html) to learn the basics of Jupyter Notebook.

 Running STREAMLINE in Jupyter Notebook is largely the same as for running it in Google Colab.
 Below we specify how to run the Jupyter Notebook on the included [demonstration datasets](data.md#demonstration-data), then how to adapt it to run on your own dataset(s).